 Understanding Thread Tensions

 Correct thread tension is crucial for achieving clean, professional-looking embroidery.
 Too much tension can cause the fabric to pucker, while too little can result in loose, uneven stitches.
-Understanding how the design interacts with the fabric and machine tension settings during the digitising process helps create optimal stitch quality.
+Understanding how the design interacts with the fabric and machine tension settings during the digitizing process helps create optimal stitch quality.

 Handling Small Lettering and Details